 The catalyst for something like this post first sparked 11 years ago when I worked at a deli, bakery, coffee, and wedding cake house called The Cakery.
 I was talking with a coworker – Susan Hinck I think – about the sense memory experience of pairing a gripping book with a great album.
-The example I used at the time was A Perfect Circle’s “Mer de Noms” to accompany Dan Simmons‘ Hyperion in my next to last year of high school.
+The example I used at the time was A Perfect Circle’s “Mer de Noms” to accompany Dan Simmons‘ Hyperion in my Junior year of high school.

 Here’s a quote –